tkeskita/swiftBlock/docs/swift.rst

 .. image:: images/projections.png

-* *Icon* drop down menu specifies the projection object
+* *Icon* drop down menu specifies the projection object.
+  **Note**: Object name must start with a letter and not a number, so that OpenFOAM interprets the result correctly.
+If object name starts with a number, you will get error like ``Expected a '(' or a '{' while reading List...``
 * *Add* button will add the specified object as projection object and populates list of projected vertices, edges and faces.
 * *Remove* button will remove all projections